Photo credit: Adam Travis

 “We still grow, shear, and harvest the trees in much the same way [as my father did],” says Kevin, who uses horses to harvest his trees.
 “Our farm has 22 acres with native Balsam Fir.
 Balsams grow so well here that we choose not to fertilize or spray with chemicals.
-The bushes and undergrowth are cut by hand, and the aphids are kept in check with a yearly introduction of about 160,000 ladybugs - don’t ask me how they count them!”
+The bushes and undergrowth are cut by hand, and the aphids are kept in check with ladybugs.”

 Kevin’s woodlot is FSC Certified, and has twice been the recipient of the Nova Scotia Woodlot of the Year designation - once in 2007, and again in 2018.